 Birmingham Undergraduate Internship Programme

-Applications are now open for summer internships in 2016
+Applications are now closed.
+Please check back in January for summer internships in 2017.

 The Birmingham Undergraduate Internship Programme (BUIP) offers unique internships within the University of Birmingham during the summer vacation.
 The internships provide an opportunity to learn more about Higher Education as a career choice and undertake a wide range of exciting paid internship opportunities within departments across the University.